 Using Splats, students innovate on the fly and invent the rules to their own games.
 In one instance, students created a pong style game using two Splats.
 They programmed the Splats to change color between red and green when it was their turn to pass the "ball" to the other player.
 They then added a random timer so the players would have to stay on their toes to make sure they could press the Splats as soon as the color changed, because if they took too long they would lose the game.

 This summer Circuit Lab is focused on offering a number of summer learning opportunities across greater Boston.
 Some will be in-person, and some will be online, with new online adaptations of their regular offerings.
 The in-person classes are reduced to 10 students per group.
-Check out their website for details on what programs are near you.
+Check out their website for details on what STEM camps are near you.

 This summer, think about what kids enjoy and look for opportunities to build their interest.
 Explore ways to bring a little unruliness to learning, whether in an in-person summer program or a virtual one.
-If you’re looking for an active and fun way to introduce programming, Splats offer a great way to engage online or in-person.
+If you’re looking for an active and fun way to introduce coding for kids, Splats offer a great way to engage online or in-person.
 Parents and teachers alike can create meaningful learning opportunities with the right preparation.
 Ready to get started?
 As you set up your summer learning program, consider these tips:

 It’s an exciting time to plan a meaningful summer learning program.
 Share your experience with us at on twitter with the hashtag #WeAreUnruly or email us at firstname.lastname@example.org with your suggestions for amazing summer learning experiences!